tamminhdao/jekyll-now/_posts/2017-07-03-SeventhWeek.md

     }
 ```

-Step 2: Center the shorter symbol
+Step 2: Center the shorter symbol:
 My first thought when I faced this problem was to pad both right and left side of the shorter symbol with a certain number of space character.
 In the end, I discovered a library which does a much better job.
 If there were no such library, I would have started to pad left and right.